-In addition, an annual 2.40% amortization increase rate was assumed.
+In addition, an annual 2.40% amortization increase rate was assumed for the initial base (with level dollar amortization for new bases established effective July 1, 2022 and thereafter).

 Description of Actuarial Assumptions

 Changes in Actuarial Assumptions

 The valuation reflects changes in the actuarial assumptions listed below.
 (The assumptions used before and after these changes are more fully described in the next section.)